ekumenlabs/AndroidStreamingClient/README.md

 </p>

-Import the examples project in your favourite Android IDE and add the libstreaming dependency to those files:<br>
+Import the examples project in your favourite Android IDE and add the <br> libstreaming dependency to those files:<br>

 ```